#Accounts Receivables October 25, 2016

 Actual Collection Dollars

-If you are looking for increasing the number of dollars collected, incentivize based on number of dollars collected.
+If you are looking for increasing the number of dollars collected, offer incentives based on number of dollars collected.
 It gives your staff a number they can focus on every day or week.
-Simple, daily goals to focus on will keep your team motivated because they have some direct control over the amount of their bonus.
+Simple daily goals to focus on will keep your team motivated, because they have some direct control over the amount of their bonus.

 If your DSO needs help, consider offering bonuses for reducing your DSO for the next quarter.
 Set a target that’s reasonably lower.
 Goals that are too high tend to demoralize rather than motivate.
-For example, if your DSO is at 50 days, offer a bonus if your team is able to reduce it to 47 days.
-If you want to get really aggressive about it, offer more for stretch goals.
-Maybe additional compensation if DSO is lowered to 45, 44, and 43 days.
+For example, if your DSO is at 50 days, offer a bonus if your team is able to reduce it to 45 days.
+If you want to get really aggressive about it, offer more for stretch goals, maybe even additional compensation if DSO is lowered to 40, 35, or 30 days.

-Similar to the previous idea, except that your team has worked hard to reach a great DSO and should be rewarded for maintaining that standard of excellence.
+Similar to the previous idea, except that your team has worked hard to reach a great DSO, and should be rewarded for maintaining that standard of excellence.
+Give your team props for consistency, especially if what they're doing is working.